davidpots/playsongnotes/downloads.md

   </div>

-# Get my premium PDFs & song sheets!
+# How to Get My Instructional PDFs & Song Sheets

 <p class="font-size--large">Guitar can be complicated to learn!
 While my free video lessons will get you started in learning songs or techniques, I believe there is immense value in print-friendly diagrams that you can reference alongside my video lessons.
 I take great pride in creating diagrams to explain the concepts behind strumming patterns, fretboard & chord charts, scales, tablature, and more.</p>